30th December 2020, 2:55pm Press Release

-As a Public Authority, the Department of Agriculture complies with the Freedom of Information Law, 2007.
+As a public authority, the Department of Agriculture is committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Law, 2020.

 The Department of Agriculture seeks to develop sustainable agricultural production in order to promote measures of self-sufficiency and food security (compatible with economic reality) for the Cayman Islands.
 To preserve and protect the state of health and well being of plants and animals and to indirectly promote the wellness of residents through dynamic planned development.